-\\ 1 = Best; 6 = Worst
+\\ 1 = Best; 4 = Worst

-The evaluation of water quality pollutants in the Garrison Creek watershed as well as other assessment results were further used to validate or deny the list of initial concerns development by watershed stakeholders.
-Table 3-9 summarizes those initial concerns, discusses the validity of the concern and identifies objectives for addressing the concerns.
+The evaluation of water quality pollutants in the Lick Creek watershed as well as other assessment results were further used to validate or deny the list of initial concerns developed by watershed stakeholders.
+Table 3-9 summarizes those initial concerns, discusses the validity of the concern and identifies objectives for addressing the concern.

-Table 3-9: Verifying Stakeholder Concerns/ Developing Water Quality Objectives Concerns Verified/Explanation Beauting Objective(a) Concerns Concern Verified/Explanation Resulting Objective(s) Failing or non-existent septic systems • The lack of centralized WWTP and elevated concentrations of E.coli bacteria suggests this to be a valid concern.
+Table 3-9: Verifying Stakeholder Concerns/ Developing Water Quality Objectives

+Concerns g Stakeholder Concerns/ Developing Water Qu Concern Verified/Explanation Resulting Objective(s) Failing or non- The lack of centralized WWTP Develop Septic System existent septic systems and elevated concentrations of E.coli bacteria suggests this to be a valid concern.
 Concern further validated by the number of homes built directly adjacent to streams.
-According to the USDA soil survey, it was determined that 63% of the soils within the watershed are not conducive to on-site wastewater treatment.
-In addition, the Fayette County Health Department commented that proper operation and maintenance of septic systems is not a widespread activity among Garrison Creek residents and as well as other rural residents within Fayette County.
-Develop Septic System Action Strategy (Section 7): Educate residents on septic system O&amp;M. Identify failing septic systems and straight pipe discharges.
+According to the USDA soil survey, it was determined that 52% of the soils within the watershed are not conducive to on-site wastewater treatment.
+In addition, the Fayette County Health Department commented that proper operation and maintenance of septic systems is not a widespread activity among Lick Creek residents and as well as other rural residents within Fayette County.
+Action Strategy (Section 7): Educate residents on septic system O&M. Identify failing septic systems and straight pipe discharges.
 Establish process for ensuring new septic system installations are placed only where appropriate soils exist.
-Improper management of livestock and manure Elevated concentrations of E.coli bacteria and visual observations of cattle in streams at Sites 1 and 3 suggest this to be a valid concern.
-Cattle were also determined to have access to forested lands.
-Approximately 15 cattle were observed in a forested area, however, it is estimated that this number is much higher considering the amount of livestock in the watershed as well as the vast amounts of forest adjacent to obvious tracts of pasture.
+Improper management of livestock and manure Although elevated concentrations of E.coli bacteria were detected in Lick Creek, project monitoring data is unable to differentiate between bacteria sources.
+Approximately 15 head of cattle were identified as having direct access to Lick Creek.
+This number could be greater depending on the rotational grazing patters of local livestock producers.
 Develop Agricultural Management Action Strategy (Section 6): Hire SWCD technician for providing tech services to farmers/ landowners re: manure management.
 Sponsor field days/ workshops focusing on manure management.
 Develop website to provide information to farmers Develop newsletters regarding manure and nutrient management.

-Educate landowners regarding streambank stabilization methods.
-Erosion and sedimentation from agricultural fields, pasture and wood lots 50% of the Garrison Creek watershed is used for agriculture purposes.
-Although numerous buffers/filers were observed via the windshield survey, elevated concentrations of TSS and nutrients were observed during rain events suggesting a need for complete stream corridor protection via buffers/ filters.
+Educate landowners regarding streambank

+Erosion and sedimentation from agricultural fields, pasture, wood lots and stream banks

+89% of the Lick Creek watershed is used for agriculture purposes.
+Although numerous buffers/filters were observed via the windshield survey, elevated concentrations of TSS and nutrients were observed during rain events suggesting a need for complete stream corridor protection via buffers/ filters.
 Stakeholder concerns were also noted regarding the perceived contributions of fertilizers, herbicides and pesticides associated w/ sediment transport and runoff from agricultural fields.
 Although no components of this study were appropriate for evaluating validity of this concern, logical conclusions can be drawn regarding the direct connection between applications of agrichemicals and their introduction into the environment.

+stabilization methods.

-Develop Agricultural Management Action Strategy (Section 6): Establish riparian buffer/filter strips.
-Increase the utilization of conservation tillage.
-Educate livestock producers about the water quality impacts of allowing livestock access to creeks and forest lands.
-Educate landowners regarding streambank stabilization methods.
-Educate landowners on the benefits of the WRP and WHIP programs.
-Educate formers on the economic and environmental benefits of pest management.
-Develop "River Friendly Farmer" type Program.
-Collect additional water quality data to determine the magnitude/ mass loadings of pesticides and other agrichemicals in the watershed.
-Lack of forestry/ logging best management practices (BMPs) Although elevated concentrations of TSS and Nutrients were observed during rain events, logging was not an apparent as a significant land use activity or water quality impact but a concern none the less.
-Develop Forestry Management Action Strategy (Section 5):
+- Develop Agricultural Management Action Strategy (Section 6): - Establish riparian buffer/ filter strips. - Increase the utilization of conservation tillage. - Educate livestock producers about the water quality impacts of allowing livestock access to creeks and forest lands. - Educate landowners regarding streambank stabilization methods. - Educate landowners on the benefits of the WRP and WHIP programs. - Educate formers on the economic and environmental benefits of pest management. - Develop "River Friendly Farmer" type Program. - Collect additional water quality data to determine the magnitude/ mass loadings of pesticides and other agrichemicals in the watershed.

+Lack of forestry/ logging best management practices (BMPs)

+- Although elevated concentrations of TSS and Nutrients were observed during rain events, logging was not apparent as a significant land use activity or water quality impact.
+The IDNR District Forester validated this concern as a common regional problem that needed to be addressed locally.

+- Develop Forestry

+Management Action